adnzaki/ss-paging/docs/getting-started.md

 ```
 :::

 ## Example Method
-In this documentation, we will use [Single-File Components (SFC)](https://vuejs.org/guide/scaling-up/sfc.html) for all examples.
-If you do not familiar with SFCs, you can still implement from the example by splitting the code in a separate HTML and JS files.
-Also for CDN installation, you **do not need** the import statement since SSPaging and all Vue-related features are automatically available.
+This documentation uses [Single-File Components (SFC)](https://vuejs.org/guide/scaling-up/sfc.html) for all examples.
+If you're not familiar with SFCs, you can implement the example by splitting the code into separate HTML and JS files.
+For CDN installation, you **do not need** the import statement, as SSPaging and all Vue-related features are automatically available.